-- Step 2: Select SAP SA / UltraLite from the Database Type dropdown listbox. - Step 3: Select PowerServer Tutor from the PowerServer list.
+- Step 1: Click Add.
+The Add Transaction Object dialog box is displayed. - Step 2: Select SAP SA / UltraLite from the Database Type dropdown listbox. - Step 3: Select PowerServerTutor from the PowerServer list.
 The existing data sources in PowerServer will be displayed.

 Note: the data source tool is available for Microsoft .NET Framework, and not available for WebLogic, WebSphere, JBoss, or JEUS.
 You should go to the corresponding application server administration console to configure the data source for WebLogic, WebSphere, JBoss, or JEUS.
-For detailed instructions, refer to Chapter 4, Database Connection Setup in PowerServer Configuration Guide for J2EE.
+For detailed instructions, refer to Chapter 3, Database Connection Setup in PowerServer Configuration Guide for J2EE.

-Figure 7.38: Data sources in the PowerServer
+Figure 6.25: Data sources in the PowerServer